camunda/feel-scala/README.md

 ## Current Limitations
 * the input of the simple unary test should be given as context entry 'cellInput'

+## Next Steps
+* support all language expressions (context, path expression, external function definition)
+* support built-in functions
-* limited support for types of input and variables
+* extend support for date, time and duration
+* support script compilation
+* improve Java interoperability
+* improve Camunda DMN engine integration

 ## How to use
 The parser and interpreter can be integrated as dependency (requires Scala in classpath) or as jar which include all dependencies (size of ~ 7mb).